fialovescoding/fialovescoding/README.md

 ## 👋 Hi there!

+My name is **Aanya Gupta**.
 I'm a grade 5 student with a passion for maths and technology.
 Here are some of my interests and areas I'm exploring:

 - 🧮 **Maths** — My favourite subject!
 - 🐍 **Python Coding** — Learning to code and build projects with Python.